What Is Chemotherapy?

 Oncologists may use combinations of these medications or administer single doses for patients who have trouble tolerating more than one drug.

 Hyperthermic intraperitoneal chemotherapy is a targeted treatment for peritoneal mesothelioma.
 Patients receive a dose of heated chemotherapy drugs directly into the abdomen to destroy any microscopic cancer cells that may remain after surgery.
 This procedure, often called “hot chemotherapy,” is used after a surgeon has removed all visible lesions and tumors.
 HIPEC is administered for approximately 30 minutes at a temperature of roughly 109 degrees Fahrenheit.
-The heat has been shown to increase absorption of the chemotherapy drugs by the tumor.
+The heat has been shown to increase absorption of the drugs by the tumor.
 For two hours, a surgeon moves the patient back and forth on the operating table to distribute the drugs and reach all affected areas.

 Compared to traditional chemotherapy, HIPEC has several benefits: it’s a single course of treatment instead of one that lasts several weeks; it allows for a more concentrated dose of chemotherapy; and because the drugs remain within the abdominal walls, patients report fewer overall side effects.
 Digestive issues can develop and last for a few weeks after HIPEC.
 Patients should talk to an oncologist to find out more about this treatment option.